socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 	'default_language' => 'en',

-This sets the default language on your Nextcloud server, using ISO_639-1 language codes such as ``en`` for English, ``de`` for German, and ``fr`` for French.
+This sets the default language on your cyfrSpaces server, using ISO_639-1 language codes such as ``en`` for English, ``de`` for German, and ``fr`` for French.
 It overrides automatic language detection on public pages like login or shared items.
-User's language preferences configured under "personal -> language" override this setting after they have logged in.
-Nextcloud has two distinguished language codes for German, 'de' and 'de_DE'. 'de' is used for informal German and 'de_DE' for formal German.
+User's language preferences configured under "personal -> language" override this setting after they have logged in. cyfrSpaces has two distinguished language codes for German, 'de' and 'de_DE'. 'de' is used for informal German and 'de_DE' for formal German.
 By setting this value to 'de_DE' you can enforce the formal version of German unless the user has chosen